 The Bidder must offer prices inclusive of all the accessories mentioned in the technical specification.

-Bidder must also quote CMC rates for a period mentioned in the Tender Form.The Rates of CMC for the prescribed period shall be shown separately.
+Bidder must also quote CMC rates for a period mentioned in the Tender Form, if the same has been asked.The Rates of CMC for the prescribed period shall be shown separately.

-If the Basic price and CMC is left Blank, then the BOQ will not be considered for evaluation and will lead to rejection.

 Finalization of Vendor:

 Tenders/vendors can be finalized irrespective of no. of bids obtained however sufficient proof for price justification should be established in case of single bid/offer.